TangqiFeng/BMI-calculator-webapp-python-flask-/README.md

 The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).

 ### Project Overview
-We have created a Single-Page Web Application (SPA) that lets users to calculate their BMI value, to know their ideal weight.
+We have created a Simple Web Application that lets users to calculate their BMI value, to know their ideal weight.
+And provide login function for users to get more function and infomations.

 This application was selected after we saw the website [bmi-calculator](http://www.bmi-calculator.net/). we are very interested in the idea. thus, we chose to create a our own version.
-Also, we have login model for more infomation and function.

-The project was guided by the following excerpt from the project instructions:
->You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
-You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.
+This Web Application includes 4 pages, switched by the routes of [Flask](http://flask.pocoo.org/) server. searching/adding data to database(SQLite) is also completed by the server.

 ### Team Members
 We selected to complete this project as a team.